stillmattwest/machine_learning_spec/Notes/Week 01/Part 01 - Introductory Material/06 Jupyter Notebooks.md

 The blocks in a JN are either markdown or code.
 The blocks are more properly called *cells*.

 shift+enter will reveal the raw markdown code in those cells.
-It will run code in the code cells.
+It will also run code in the code cells.